Twenty-five years shaping

 Oscar Morrison +61 403 603 463

 Michael Rivette is a barrister practising at the Victorian Bar.
-In accordance with the Legal Profession Uniform Conduct (Barristers) Rules 2015, he does not act as a solicitor.
+He does not act as a solicitor, and will advise when a solicitor is required.
 Most litigation and court appearances require an instructing solicitor.
-He will advise on the appropriate engagement model for your matter.